Brian Armstrong (businessman): Support for special economic zones

 In January 2025, Armstrong announced that Coinbase Ventures, the venture capital wing of Coinbase, would invest in Próspera, a charter city off the coast of Honduras that is set to expand its de-regulated model under the United States' Freedom Cities initiative that's been launched by U.S. President Donald Trump.

 Armstrong previously expressed interest in de-regulated economic zones in a podcast interview quoted in The New Republic, saying, "I would like us to all in crypto think about how we actually go create physical places in the world to preserve freedom over the long term.
-I think that’s ultimately crypto’s destiny.”
+I think that’s ultimately crypto's destiny."

 Prediction-market controversy

-In November 2025, Armstrong drew criticism after deliberately speaking a series of cryptocurrency-related terms at the end of Coinbase’s third-quarter earnings call.
+In November 2025, Armstrong drew criticism after deliberately speaking a series of cryptocurrency-related terms at the end of Coinbase's third-quarter earnings call.
 The unscripted remark appeared intended to influence online prediction markets that let users wager on whether particular words would be mentioned during the call.
 Industry figures criticized the act as market manipulation.

 Political views

 Armstrong wrote a blog post in September 2020 calling Coinbase a "Mission Focused Company", discouraging employee activism and discussion of political and social issues at work.
 He offered severance packages for Coinbase employees uncomfortable with this policy; as a result, sixty employees (amounting to 5% of the company) left Coinbase.
 Prior to this, Armstrong supported the Black Lives Matter movement and tweeted when George Floyd was murdered: "I've decided to speak up.
 It's a shame that this even needs to be said in this day and age, but racism, police brutality, and unequal justice are unequivocally wrong, and we need to all work to eliminate them from society."

 In July 2023, he met with House Democrats, specifically the New Democrat Coalition, in a closed-door session that reportedly focused on digital-asset legislation.
 Armstrong according to Bloomberg had "led a campaign in Washington to create clearer rules around digital assets".
 Armstrong had a closed-doors meeting with Donald Trump in November 2024, reportedly to "discuss personnel appointments for his second administration."

-Armstrong has expressed his belief that the United States is in "slow decline" and embraces the Network State political movement made popular by former Coinbase CTO, Balaji Srinivasan.
+Armstrong has expressed his belief that the United States is in "slow decline" and embraces the Network State political movement made popular by former Coinbase CTO Balaji Srinivasan.

-In 2024, Armstrong rallied bitcoin supporters behind Ohio Republican Bernie Moreno in his bid to unseat three-term Democrat Sherrod Brown in Ohio’s senate race.
+In 2024, Armstrong rallied bitcoin supporters behind Ohio Republican Bernie Moreno in his bid to unseat three-term Democrat Sherrod Brown in Ohio's senate race.
 Brown, chairman of the Senate Banking Committee, was a critic of bitcoin.
-Armstrong's super PAC Fairshake spent some $40 million to elect Moreno, an arch conservative opponent of abortion and LGTBQ rights, and an advocate for increasing coal and oil production.
+Armstrong's super PAC Fairshake spent some $40 million to elect Moreno.

+Armstrong was a vocal supporter of the Clarity Act, a piece of legislation intended to segue digital currencies into mainstream use cases.
+Armstrong held de facto power over language found within the proposed legislation and was considered to be the largest advocate for the proposed bill.
+In January 2026, Armstrong withdrew his support of the bill, seeing portions of it as "problematic".
+The Clarity Act was rewritten and ultimately failed to be passed in September 2026.